Coaching Now; Generation Z and the Art of the Compromise

 Allowing the team to come up with the own solution should be done whenever possible because it allows the team to feel empowered and it increases morale.
 From my experience, the best opportunity to allow the team to come up with their own solution is for situations that will have a low impact.
 On our team, decision like the design of the uniforms, drafting teams for scrimmages, driving routes to get to away games, etc. are made by the team because in the scheme of things, these decisions have a low impact on performance and achieving our overall goals.
 Good managers need to be careful not to give their team too much slack with making their own decision because if the team is making too many decisions without you, why do they need you there?
 Additionally, when the team decides on their own, they don’t have the benefit of your experience or input when formulating a solution.
 Before choosing this method, think about the possible impact of the decision and if there’s a good chance it will be minimal or low, consider allowing the team to make the decision without you.

-Collaborating and come up with a plan together is my preferred method for achieving buy-in.
+Collaborating and coming up with a plan together: this is my go-to method for achieving buy-in.
 While it takes significantly more time than dictating and the team may not come to your “perfect” way of doing something, it has the benefits of empowering the team while allowing them to benefit from your experience.
 If you start with this method and reach an impasse, you can always pivot to one of the other two methods to come to decision.
-Typically, this method takes the most amount of time in change management because the team needs to build up their knowledge base by doing a task and learn through trial and error.
-If you have a great enough timeline, I believe that the downside is far outweighed by the updated of collaboration.
+Typically, this method takes the most amount of time in change management because the team needs to build up their knowledge base by doing a task and then learning through trial and error.
+If you have a long enough timeline, I believe that the downside is far outweighed by the upside of collaboration.
 It’s the most likely method to result in 100% participation and it builds a positive culture of trust and communication rather than a negative culture of its my way or the highway.

 An example of this: When working in any team environment communication is key to be successful.
 One area where my team knows they need to improve is with on-court communication.
 While I suggested/dictated to the team that we needed to work on this specific area, I collaborated with them on what our communication would be.
 I shared with the team how my previous teams have communicated in the past.
 The current team didn’t agree on specific terms, so we collaborated to come up with phrases that the current team would be comfortable using.
 To me the impactful area in this case is that the team simply communicate effectively, and everyone uses the same terms, so we all understand the communication.
 Whether they call something 4, 1+3, or 2+2 doesn’t matter – so long as everyone uses the same term and they are using it at the appropriate time.